How Do You Like Your Coffee

 • Or convenient single-serve pods like Keurig – K Cups that come in traditional classic coffee blends or all flavors.

-• We time our morning wake-up coffee to be ready in the coffee maker when we wake up!
+• When we wake up, we time our morning wake-up coffee to be ready in the coffee maker!

 • We indulge in an Espresso to give that extra buzz, taste, and Magnesium